June-Jepkurui-png/react-hooks-fetch-crud-lab/README.md

 ### POST /questions

+When the user clicks import React from "react";
+import ReactDOM from "react-dom";
+import "./index.css";
+import App from "./components/App";

-When the user clicks the 'New Question' button, a form will be displayed for creating a new question.
+ReactDOM.render(<App />, document.getElementById("root"));the 'New Question' button, a form will be displayed for creating a new question.
 This form is already set up as a controlled form, so your responsibility will be to send this form data to our API _when the form is submitted_.